watsona4/scipy2016/SciPy2016TripReport.md

 > and rich metadata for streaming, live analysis.
 >
 > The project is developed at the National Synchrotron Light Source
-> II&mdash;a Department of Energy X-ray user facility.
-The X-ray beam
+> II—a Department of Energy X-ray user facility.
+The X-ray beam is
-> is used by internal scientific staff and external visitors from
+> used by internal scientific staff and external visitors from
 > academia and industry.
 These users employ Bluesky in a broad range
 > of experiments, ranging from well-defined, established techniques to
 > ad hoc, improvised experiments.